 To prevent this situation, use load tests to determine the throughput as objectively as possible.

-You could also run this on a database with data in it without polluting the existing data since new test databases are created to match each node's hostname for uniqueness.
+to run a load through a Tungsten Connector.
+You could also run this on a database with data in it without polluting the existing data, since new test databases are created to match each node's hostname for uniqueness.

 sysbench